 Organizations Working on the Ethical Issues of Nanotechnology

 Greater minds than mine are hard at work trying to address all the ethical challenges of nanotechnology.
 Here is a sampling of those groups and their mission statements:

+The Nanoethics Group is a non-partisan organization that studies the ethical and societal implications of nanotechnology.
 They also engage the public as well as collaborate with nanotech ventures and research institutes on related issues and initiatives.